sunnysideprodcorp/Objective-C_Modified_ZFPlot/README.md

 1. Animate the drawing
 2. Migrate more settings to class properties
 3. Real-space x-axis spacing for line graphs so that x-axis values can be meaningful on line graphs
-4. Refactor the code (can be made modular, right now it's quite spaghetti)
+4. Refactor the code so it's more modular